Grace-TA/DataVisualization2024/Week14_Infographics/readme.md

 ![image](https://github.com/user-attachments/assets/e0132b6c-b9b1-4581-a3bb-b95b1febe3d3)

 ## B. How to use shapes to create infographics?
+Plan

 ### Lab 1: Review to Data Visualization Basics with Python